 Type 2: Bystander training

-The training also offers a platform for those engaged to voice their experiences and collectively work with the University to ensure that these experiences inform the way similar situations are dealt with in future.
+The training also offers a platform for participants to voice their experiences and collectively work with the University to ensure that these experiences inform the way similar situations are dealt with in future.

-Those who wish to be leads within the community of the Green Dot movement will benefit enormously from this training.
+Those who wish to be leaders within the community of the Green Dot movement will benefit from this training.